Skip to content

 )

-It is simplified version of napari fixture.
-You may see full versions in napari contest
+It is a simplified version of the napari fixture.
+You can see the full version in napari contest

-For other problematic objects you can use similar approach.
-There are proper fixtures in same conftest.py file.
+For other problematic objects, you can use a similar approach.
+There are proper fixtures in the same conftest.py file.

 Detect leaked widgets